Soprano Home Movies: Synopsis

 In Brooklyn, a party is held for Phil Leotardo, who has recently returned after a long convalescence following his heart attack.
 Phil tells the Lupertazzi crime family that he is ready to settle down and "enjoy [his] grandchildren."

-A flashback two years shows Tony Soprano fleeing into the woods when Johnny Sack is arrested by the FBI.
+A flashback of three years prior shows Tony Soprano fleeing into the woods when Johnny Sack is arrested by the FBI.
 A teenage boy sees Tony throw a pistol into the snow and retrieves it.
 In the present, the boy is arrested on a drug charge and the gun is found in his possession, armed with hollow-point bullets.
 Essex County police ostentatiously arrest Tony on a gun charge based on the boy's testimony.
 He is briefly jailed but his attorney, Neil Mink, easily secures his release on bail.
 The gun charge is soon dropped, and no longer hangs over Tony's approaching birthday weekend.
 The FBI later includes this charge in a RICO case being built against Tony.

 Tony and Carmela travel to Janice and Bobby's cabin in upstate New York to celebrate Tony's birthday.
 Tony and Bobby bond as they fire a customized AR-10 assault rifle, Bobby's birthday present to Tony, in the nearby woods.
 Tony tasks Bobby with a new set of responsibilities in the Soprano family, and hints at a still higher position in the near future.
 Bobby muses how suddenly and silently death can happen in their lives as gangsters: ”You probably don't even hear it when it happens, right?”
-Tony comments that Bobby has never "popped his cherry" (killed anyone) in contrast with Bobby's father, who according to Tony, was a notorious hit man in his time.
+Tony comments that Bobby has never "popped his cherry" (killed anyone) in contrast with Bobby's father, who according to Tony, was a notorious hitman in his time.
 Bobby replies that he has come close, but that his father never wanted it for him.